Four American women in quarterfinals -- best showing since 2002!

 Madison Keys' victory over fourth seed Elina Svitolina Tuesday ensured four American women progressed to the quarterfinals in New York -- the best performance by the US since 2002, when five made it into the last eight.

-Williams, the most successful female player of the Open Era, gave birth to her first child last month but while the 35-year-old is on maternity leave her compatriots Keys, Coco Vandeweghe, Sloane Stephens and older sister Venus Williams have shone on home soil.
+Williams, the most successful female player of the Open Era with 23 grand slam titles, gave birth to her first child last month but while the 35-year-old is on maternity leave her compatriots Keys, Coco Vandeweghe, Sloane Stephens and older sister Venus Williams have shone on home soil.
+Roger Federer is the most successful man with 19 grand-slam titles.

 Remarkably, ninth seed Venus was part of that American quintet of Lindsay Davenport, Jennifer Capriati, Monica Seles and sister Serena 15 years ago and is aiming for a first title at Flushing Meadows since 2001.